multimediaeval/multimediaeval.github.io/_editions/2020/tasks/music.md

 The generated outputs for the test dataset will be evaluated according to the following metrics that are commonly used in the evaluation of auto-tagging systems: Macro **ROC-AUC** and **PR-AUC** on tag prediction scores.
 Leaderboard will be based on PR-AUC.

+For reference, [here](https://multimediaeval.github.io/2019-Emotion-and-Theme-Recognition-in-Music-Task/) is the website of the 2019 edition of the task.

 #### References and recommended reading
 <!-- # Please use the ACM format for references https://www.acm.org/publications/authors/reference-formatting (but no DOI needed)-->